Charleyong Bridge

 The bridge is located on Main Road 92 which is a regionally important link for goods, quarried material and stock between Nowra, Braidwood and Canberra.

-Replacement of the bridge would greatly improve regional and local freight route continuity and allow Higher Mass Limit Vehicles to use the road.
+Replacement of the bridge will greatly improve regional and local freight route continuity and allow Higher Mass Limit Vehicles to use the road.

 Managing and conserving NSW’s Timber Truss Bridges